salanfe/ethereum-test-network/README.md

 ## About

-The genesis file have been created with geth tool `puppeth`.
+The genesis file has been created with geth tool `puppeth`.
 All values can be edited by hand.
-However, the careful edditing `extraData` as it contains the sealers' addresses. `password.txt` holds geth coinbase account password, that is required for unlocking and mining.
-All geth rpc api are exposed and can be consumed with any web3 library, postman, or any jsonrpc request.
+However, be careful edditing `extraData` as it contains the sealer's address. `password.txt` holds geth coinbase/sealer's account password, that is required for unlocking and mining.
+All geth rpc/ws api are exposed and can be consumed with any web3 library, postman, or any jsonrpc request.

 ## Remix

-Remix https://remix.ethereum.org can be used as such to interact with this dev network.
+Remix https://remix.ethereum.org can be used to interact with this dev network.
 Simply make sure to expose the port 8545 from the docker container to your local machine with `--network host` in the docker command.